 This is a very simple recipe with a few easy steps that you need to follow to achieve the best results:

-- Combine and bake - place the drained cauliflowers in a and pour the cheese sauce over.
+Place the drained cauliflowers in a 23 cm Ø oven dish and pour the cheese sauce over.
 Give it a quick stir to combine the cheese sauce with the cauliflower.
-Sprinkle the 50 grams grated cheddar cheese and breadcrumbs on top and place the oven dish in preheated oven.
+Sprinkle the 50 grams of grated cheddar cheese and breadcrumbs on top and place the oven dish in preheated oven.
 Cook it for about 35-40 minutes, until it's bubbling inside and golden brown outside.

 Cauliflower cheese is the best accompaniment for roast dinners whether it is family Sunday lunch or a big celebrational Christmas dinner.
 It also goes great with roast or grilled meat or sausages.
 Alternatively, you can serve it as a vegetarian main meal with some bread and salad.
 Try pairing this delicious cheesy cauliflower with Bazlama(Turkish Flatbread) or a slice of Homemade Toast Bread and a bowl of Greek Salad or Tomato and Walnut Salad (Gavurdagi Salatasi).